atomicscale/youtube-dl/ESOF-Docs/ENTREGA2.md

 The decision making process about the implementation of new features is now mostly controlled by a couple of developers that maintain a common vision for the project and are mostly focused on implementing **functional requirements**.
 These functional requirements were born mostly of **brainstorming** sessions and requests from users.
 We are unsure of the actual step by step process of decision making for this, however we are led to believe they follow a centralized idea and go through very basic processes of **elicitation, analysis and negotiation, specification and validation.**

+As they do explain in their developer oriented [F.A.Q](https://github.com/rg3/youtube-dl#developer-instructions) :

+> Pull Requests and new Features: Only post features that you (or an incapacitated friend you can personally talk to) require.
+Do not post features because they seem like a good idea.
+If they are really useful, they will be requested by someone who requires them.

+> Issues and Developers Team: The youtube-dl core developer team is quite small.
+While we do our best to solve as many issues as possible, sometimes that can take quite a while.
+To speed up your issue, here's what you can do: First of all, please do report the issue at our issue tracker.
+That allows us to coordinate all efforts by users and developers, and serves as a unified point.

+> User Count and earlier development strategy: Unfortunately, the youtube-dl project has grown too large to use personal email as an effective communication channel.

 ###Specific Requirements and Features

 As the software in question started as a side project on [Ricardo Gonzalez](https://github.com/rg3) free time, the specificity of the requirements was very fluid, as it was implied in the previous [chapter](#the-scope).